Loveday (1458): Mechanics

 The ritualistic reconciliations that contemporaries called lovedays have been described by the scholar B. P. Wolffe as "a formal accord on the limited issue of atonement and compensation".
-The legal historian John Baker suggested that, in particularly contentious affairs, a loveday was deliberately designed "to avoid reasoned decision making", being intended to result in voluntary—therefore amicable—settlements.
+Legal historian John Baker suggested that, in particularly contentious affairs, a loveday was deliberately designed "to avoid reasoned decision making", being intended to result in voluntary—therefore amicable—settlements.
 This was regardless of who was legally in the right.
 The process often had a social aspect to it, such as the parties having to worship or dine together.
-Lovedays were particularly favoured among the nobility as a mechanism by which parties could avoid the involvement of the crown if they so wished.
-Held in neutral locations agreeable to the protagonists, lovedays were arranged by individuals acting as the protagonists' councillors.
+Lovedays were particularly favoured among the nobility as a mechanism by which parties could avoid the involvement of the crown if they wished.
+Held in neutral locations agreeable to the protagonists, lovedays were arranged by people acting as the protagonists' councillors.
 These would be important men in the extra-legal process, says Griffiths: "anyone who talked or wrote about or organized these dies amories was half-way towards settling potentially dangerous quarrels".
 The protagonists would usually arrive accompanied by small retinues and await an award from the arbitration committee.
 This normally comprised three men, trusted by all those involved, and usually members of the local nobility or respected local gentry.
 Often one of them would be appointed at the beginning of the process as an umpire, in case of a deadlock.